HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 ## Refactor early, refactor often

 Entropy is inevitable in a codebase.
-If we don't continually modify, simplify and unify the exisiting code along with the new code that's being written we can easily end up with a really big, messy app.
+If we don't continually modify, simplify and unify the existing code along with the new code that's being written, we can easily end up with a really big, messy app.

 Some developers seem hesitant to touch code they've already written.
 But, I believe that deleting and updating code is a regular and important part of building an app.
 When you first start building an app, you don't know how you're going to build everything in it so there's no reason to treat any of the code you build along the way as infallible.

 Code is just text, not an edict.
 It can be changed easily and should be streamlined as you build.

 Don't be scared of refactoring.
 Be scared of building an unmaintainable piece of crap.
 I have found that to be much more costly in the long run.
-Additionally, if your app is seperated into clean simple modules the risk of accidentally breaking something else is dramatically lower.
+Additionally, if your app is separated into clean simple modules the risk of accidentally breaking something else is dramatically lower.

 ## Separating views and state